Kieranties/SimpleVersion/.github/CONTRIBUTING.md

 ### Package References

 To ensure dependencies are kept in sync across the projects, the `Microsoft.Build.CentralPackageVersions` SDK is used to enable versions to be tracked in a single location.
-When creating a new project, add `<Sdk Name="Microsoft.Build.CentralPackageVersions" />` as the first node under the `<Project>`.

-When adding a reference to a package, first add the `PackageReference` to `Packages.props` with the specified version to be used.
+When adding a reference to a _new_ package, first add the `PackageReference` to `Packages.props` with the specified version to be used.

 > Note: Use `Update` instead of include in the reference.